ut-issl/s2e-documents/Specifications/Component/Propulsion/Spec_SimpleThruster.md

    - `SimpleThruster`
       + Initialize an instance
    - `set_duty`
-      + Set a thrust magnitude (0 if valve is closed.)
+      + Set a thrust magnitude (0 if the valve is closed.)
    - `calc_thrust`
       + Calculate thruster
    - `calc_torque`
       + Calculate torque
    - `GetLogHeader`, `GetLogValue`
-      + Write log header and value
+      + Write the log header and value

 2. files